MS Queen Elizabeth: Australia 2022

+Australia reopened for cruise ships on 17 April 2022 and on 31 July 2022, New Zealand's borders reopened for cruise ships.
-Queen Elizabeth returned to Australia for an extended cruise season on 7 November 2022.

-On 27 November 2022 Queen Elizabeth was prevented from visiting Bali, Indonesia, due to some passengers testing positive for COVID-19 and was diverted to Fremantle but was then able to continue the scheduled cruise around Australian.
+Queen Elizabeth returned to Australia for an extended summer cruise season on 7 November 2022.
+On 27 November 2022, Queen Elizabeth was prevented from visiting Bali, Indonesia, due to some passengers testing positive for COVID-19, and was diverted to Fremantle but was then able to continue the scheduled cruise around Australia.

 In January 2023, the Queen Elizabeth was forced to skip visits to Fiordland, including Milford Sound, and Dunedin in New Zealand due to biofouling concerns.
+On 15 January 2023, adverse weather offshore from Tauranga prevented safe hull cleaning and the ship was prevented from visiting the Bay of Islands.

 In February 2023, after extensive consultation with New Zealand authorities, it was stipulated that additional work was required in advance of visiting any New Zealand destinations, which was not possible.
 The planned cruise to New Zealand was replaced with visits to Australian ports.
+Having completed the Australian cruise season the Queen Elizabeth sailed for Singapore via Bali and Jakarta.
+On 16 March 2023, the Queen Elizabeth entered Sembcorp Marine Shipyards drydock for scheduled maintenance in preparation for the North Pacific summer cruise season.